 You can take the help of online tools to see if the name you have chosen is unique or not.
 If you register the company on a date, then the name will be safe from that date onwards.
 It is not necessary that you start your business from that day.

 Distribution of powers

-The shares of a public limited company can be bought by anybody, thereby increasing the number of members.
-This distributes the management powers to more and more people which may lead to disputes between the shareholders and the Directors.
-It is not easy to run the company if more people interfere in its working.
+The shares of a public limited company can be bought by anyone, thereby increasing the number of members.
+This distributes the powers to more and more people which may lead to arguments between the directors and the shareholders.
+It is not easy to run the company if more people have a say in its working.